Friday, November 15Let's Go To The Hospital! (Wayback Machine)

 "It's a sinus infection," she said.
 She prescribed me a "bungload" (medical term) of amoxicillin and sent me on my way.
 As I was leaving, I could hear Coalmine Girl hacking up a lung in an adjacent room.
 I shuddered and quickened my pace.

-As I write this, it's Saturday, April 13.
 It's been nearly two weeks since I first got sick, and I'm still having all sorts of (thankfully dissipating) symptoms.
 Either this was one hell of an infection, or I'm getting older and my immune system is becoming weaker to such volatile intrusions.
 Since turning 31, I've sort of declared myself legally dead to the world, so perhaps it's more of a psychological anti-placebo than anything.
 All I know for sure is that these pills are the size of water softener pellets and digesting them requires complete disregard of my gag reflex.

 I'm lucky, though.
 If this is the thing that sends me to the hospital, I'll deal with it.
 Just a few hours spent watching TLC will remind you that there are millions of people worse off; I could have been born with tree limbs for arms, for Christ's sake.
 Or a parasitic twin growing out the base of my spine that does nothing but chain smoke and tell racist jokes all day.
 Pretty sure I've seen both of those.